viennaimprovisersorchestra.org

 Michael Fischer, founder, artistic director and instant composition conductor of the VIO, works on the language immanence of sounds and their dramatic evidence on the tenor saxophone/feedback-saxophone, on soundscapes and on conducted instant compositions.
 As ad hoc conductor he has worked with improvisation orchestras and temporary large ensembles, in the context of festivals and guest lectures/universities at the Johns Hopkins Univ.
 Maryland, Univ. of California Irvine, Vienna-Bay Instant Composers Oakland, Array Music Space Toronto, Janáček Academy of Music and Performing Arts Brno, University of Montenegro Music Academy, Bruckner Univ.
 Linz, Univ. for Music and Performing Arts Vienna, Wien Modern, Festival International Improvisación Madrid, Renzo Piano Building/IT, Creative Music Festival Osaka, Univ. for Architecture Vaduz, a.m.o..

-The VIENNA IMPROVISERS ORCHESTRA was founded by Michael Fischer in 2004; it is one of the earliest and continuously working improvisation orchestras in Europe.
+The VIENNA IMPROVISERS ORCHESTRA was founded by Michael Fischer in 2004; it is one of the earliest and continuously working improvisation orchestras worldwide.

-The Ensemble and the Instant composition conductor in communication via hand-signs – an ephemeral score
+The Ensemble and the Instant composition conductor in communication – an ephemeral score

 Photo by vio | VIO at Factory, Künstlerhaus Wien